If visitors are not converting on your website, then obviously, there is a problem that is stopping them.

-- Users do not always know what they want: The Netflix team argued that test results clearly point to the fact that users do not always know what they want.
+- Users do not always know what they want: The Netflix team argued that test results point to the fact that users do not always know what they want.

-Could it be that visitors are finally seeing the movie options which Netflix carries and they do not find the selection convincing so they decide to walk away?
-If that is the case, was it the problem with the new designs or is it a problem in the business model all together?
+Could it be that visitors finally see all the movie options which Netflix offers and they do not find the movie selection convincing, so they decide to walk away?
+If that is the case, is the problem with the new designs or is it a problem in the movie selection which the site offers?

-At its core, AB testing software tracks the number of visitors coming to each page in an experiment and the number of conversions each design generates.
-Sophisticated AB testing software tracks much more data for each variation.
-As an example, Pii tracks:
+At its core, AB testing software tracks the number of visitors coming to each design in an experiment and the number of conversions each design generates.
+Sophisticated A/B testing software tracks much more data for each variation.
+As an example, FigPii tracks: